Ashik152508/Cognizant-Modules/Factory method/factory-method-pattern-java/README.md

 - Demonstrates how to use the factory to create objects
 - Shows the benefits of the factory pattern

-## Key Benefits

-✅ **Loose Coupling** - Client code doesn't depend on concrete classes
-✅ **Centralized Object Creation** - All object creation logic in one place
-✅ **Easy to Extend** - New shapes can be added without modifying client code
-✅ **Follows Single Responsibility Principle** - Each class has one reason to change

 ## How to Run